edukhayla/alonajan-website/README.md

 To open the website:

-1. Open the link provided
+1. Open this link (edukhayla.github.io/alonajan-website)
 2. Open it with your device.
+Works on PC, tablet, and mobile.

 To open file:
 1. Unzip the file